China's Baidu to raise $3.1 bln from Hong Kong listing -sources - Up News Info

 The shares will start trading on the Hong Kong market on March 23.

-Baidu is the latest Chinese company listed in the United States to carry out a so-called homecoming listing since Alibaba Group began the trend in November 2019.
+Baidu is the 15th Chinese company listed in the United States to carry out a so-called homecoming listing since Alibaba Group began the trend in November 2019.

+($1 = 7.7659 Hong Kong dollars) (Reporting by Scott Murdoch in Hong Kong; Editing by Tom Hogue, Muralikumar Anantharaman and David Evans)